 What are the health benefits of sex?

 Even though sex may cause you or your partner pain, there are reasons you should consider having a healthy sex life.
-And, yes, there are ways to have a sex life and ways to improve it, but let’s discuss why it’s important.
+And, yes, there are ways to have a sex life and ways to improve it such as eating hormone balance food, but let’s discuss why it’s important.

 Strengthens Your Relationship